austriker27/davidalindahl__3.0/content/collections/articles/what-i-ve-learned-shipping-hundreds-of-boxes-out-of-my-house.md

       values:
         type: text
         markdown: |
           I often get people asking me about shipping and how I do it.
-I'm not a super expert but I do ship dozens of packages each month here's my tips that have saved me money and time! 💰
+I'm not a super expert but I do ship dozens of packages most months with [Rainier Watch](http://rainierwatch.com) here's my tips that have saved me money and time! 💰

           _**Are you ready to ditch those long USPS store lines?
 Yeah me too.
 I wish someone had told me these things years ago!**_